openssl/openssl/SUPPORT.md

 archives are made public, however.
 For more information, see the [mailing lists] page.

-There was an [openssl-dev] list has been discontinued since development is now taking place in form of GitHub pull requests.
+There was an [openssl-dev] list that has been discontinued since development is now taking place in the form of GitHub pull requests.
 Although not active anymore, the searchable archive may still contain useful information.

 <!-- Links -->